gmsn-ita/minushalf/docs/source/commands.rst

 ``minushalf create-input``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This command creates the input files for the run-atomic command.
-See :ref:`here <atoms_list>` the list of available atoms.
+Check :ref:`here <atoms_list>` the list of available atoms.

 .. code-block:: console